 There is not a child alive who dreams of being a project manager.
 Maybe a firefighter, a rock star or an astronaut, but not a PM.
-There is something inherently dull about the words “project” and “manager” – even the flames of a bright imagination would consider smothering itself to death in their presence.
+There is something inherently dull about the words “project” and “manager” – even the flames of a bright imagination would flicker and fade in the idioms those words create.
 And it follows that in professional ranks, saying you are a project manager won’t get you much respect either.
 To many being a PM means you fit this unfortunate stereotype: you were not good enough in your field to be an engineer or a programmer, and through politics and self-inflation, you find ways to take credit for the hard work done by others.
 It stings, but that’s the stereotype (ask at your next happy hour).

 Many PMs unintentionally reinforce this view by trying to get everyone to pay attention to the work they do produce: the meta work of spreadsheets, specifications, presentations and status reports, failing to realize that to most in any organization, these are the least interesting and most bureaucratic things produced in the building.
 This mismatch of value sends the PM and his/her team into a downward spiral: the PM asking for more and more respect in ways guaranteed to push people further away.